GWphua/aws-notes/README.md

 ### EC2 Image Builder
 - Used to automate the creation of VMs or Container Images
-    - Automate creation, maintainenance, validation and testing of EC2 AMIs
+    - Automatically bild, test, and distribute AMIs
     - Example automated workflow for EC2 Image Builder:
         1. Creates a Builder EC2 instance that builds the components applied as specified on the recipe
         2. A New AMI is created out of this EC2 Instance